 Schwarzman Scholars will be selected on the basis of their academic aptitude and intellectual ability, as well as their leadership potential, entrepreneurial spirit, ability to anticipate and act on emerging trends and opportunities, exemplary character, and desire to understand other cultures, perspectives and positions.

 Rising seniors, graduating seniors, and recent graduates of Columbia College, Columbia Engineering and the School of General Studies are eligible, provided they meet scholarship criteria and are at least 18 but not yet 29 years of age as of August 1 in the year of the start of the program.

 No University nomination is required for this program and application deadlines vary based upon citizenship.
-Applicants who hold passports from Mainland China, Hong Kong, Taiwan and Macao must apply online by an earlier deadline.
+Applicants who hold passports or permanent residency cards from Mainland China, Hong Kong, Taiwan and Macao must apply online by an earlier deadline.

 All applicants should create an account in the Schwarzman application portal and complete all application materials there by the deadline relevant to the passport held.
 Letters of recommendation should be submitted directly by your recommenders through the Schwarzman website portal by the deadline as well.
-See the Schwarzman website for the program's suggested guidance on who to ask for your letters of recommendation or talk with a fellowship advisor.
+See the Schwarzman website the program's suggested guidance on who to ask for your letters of recommendation or talk with a fellowship advisor.